-When a client comes to see us, we are sometimes told “I want sole custody of my child.”
-The reasons expressed for this wish are usually concerns expressed by the client that their child is exposed to a risk of physical or psychological harm in the care of the other parent and the client wants ‘full custody’ to keep the child safe from harm and to put measures in place to prevent the other parent from taking the child from school.
+When a client comes to see us, we are sometimes told “I want sole child custody.”
+The reasons expressed for this wish are usually concerns expressed by the client that their child is exposed to a risk of physical or psychological harm in the care of the other parent and the client wants ‘full child custody’ to keep the child safe from harm and to put measures in place to prevent the other parent from taking the child from school.

 However, there are pros and cons associated with instigating a parenting application in relation to a child where the other parent has chosen not to ‘step up’ and seek to exercise their parental responsibilities in the past.